gerardsimons/recoll-albert/README.md

 advanced query language of Recoll for example by using logical operators (`OR`, `AND` and the minus sign `-` for negation or exclusion of a specific term).
 See Recoll user manual on how these work.

+By default the plugin is triggerless, meaning it will always try to match whatever is in the search bar for recoll hits.
+If you prefer to have a trigger you can uncomment the `__trigger__ = "rc "` line so that it triggers only when you type `rc` first followed by whatever query should be sent to Recoll.

 ### Actions

 Currently there are five actions associated to this plugin.
 The actions are identical to the default `FileExtension`